awillner/covid-19-stats-de/README.md

 Graphs based on the data of german covid-19 cases provided by https://covid-19.openmedical.de.

-## Data
-Due to CORS restrictions the data can not be loaded directly from https://covid-19.openmedical.de/index.json.

-You need to manually download the current version and put it in /dist/data/.

 ## Multi-Graphs
 Show the daily number of infections and deaths per state.